alexanderadgk/AcademicBibtexGraph/README.md

 Of course you can also install the needed packages to your root environment if you wish to do so.

 ## Basic Usage
+Put your libary in the folder with the python files.
 ```
 python createGraph --file=inputLibary.bib --key=<YOURKEY> --output=output\firstGraph.graphml
 python visualizeGraph --file=output\firstGraph.graphml --output=output\firstPlot.pdf